How to Play Set For Life

 Playing from an authorised retailer can be as simple as asking for a Lucky Dip ticket at the lottery counter.
 This will randomly choose the five main balls and one Life Ball for you, taking the difficult decision of choosing which numbers to play out of your hands.
 You can also choose here whether you would like to enter your numbers into the draw on Monday, Thursday or even both.
 If you would like to play more than one week in a row then that’s fine, as you just need to indicate how many weeks you would like to play (up to a maximum of four) and pay the equivalent amount.

 If you have specific numbers you want to play then grab a playslip from a nearby lottery terminal or ask for one from a lottery counter at any retailer.
 On these slips you just need to mark off which numbers you want to enter into the draw, choosing five main numbers and one Life Ball.
 If you make a mistake then don’t worry, there is a box next to the line you have been filling in which will void that entry.
 You can also indicate on these slips which draws you want to enter your numbers into and the number of weeks you wish to play.

 After you have bought your ticket, double check all the details, such as the draw date and numbers (if you chose them), are correct.
 If they are not then go back to the retailer you bought the ticket from immediately and ask for the ticket to be voided and to get a refund.

-Draws take place on Monday and Thursday, with a specific time yet to be announced.
+Draws take place on Monday and Thursday at approximately 8pm.
 No other lotteries in the UK are drawn on Mondays and Thursdays, so this gives Set For Life a platform to make a big name for itself right from the first draw that takes place on 18th March.